Baptism at Grace

-The Bible is clear: the very first step for someone who’s chosen to follow Christ is the sacrament of baptism.
+The Bible is clear: the very first step for someone who’s chosen to repent and follow Christ is the sacrament of baptism.
 We are baptized to follow the example set by Christ (Mark 1:9), because Christ commanded it (Matthew 28:19-20), and because it demonstrates that we are believers (I John 2:3; Romans 6:3-4; Acts 2:41; Acts 8:12).

 Every person who trusts in Jesus Christ for their salvation should be baptized.
 Having decided to trust Jesus alone for their salvation, they follow Him in baptism as a symbol of their new life in Him.